JRL-CARI-CNR-UNIBS/plansys2_upf_plugin/README.md

       solver: "tamer" # tamer is by default (can be avoided the arg in that case), but there are others like "lpg"

 ```
+Note that there are different available solvers integrated in unified planning such as "tamer", and "lpg".